I don’t know about you, but this is how most of the advice on writing headlines feels to me:

 How are you supposed to come up with a perfect headline for a specific post for a specific audience by following generic tips?

-For me, it has been a big problem, because writing headlines to me feels like torture.
+For me, it has been a big problem, because writing headlines feels like torture.
 I usually can’t come up with more than 3 versions, and then my brain shuts down refusing to produce more.

 I’ve been struggling with headlines for a long time.
 But then a couple of weeks ago my email newsletter had the lowest open rate ever, and I knew it was because of my clumsy headline.

 So I thought enough is enough, and embarked on a quest to find an ultra-practical way, some kind of process to follow that will deliver me better headlines.